lukso-network/tools-data-providers/data-provider-ipfs-http-client.ipfshttpclientuploader.getrequestoptions.md

 Promise&lt;[FormDataRequestOptions](./data-provider-base.formdatarequestoptions.md)<!-- -->&gt;

-The request options for the fetch call.
+The request options for the fetch call